BitGo/bitgo-cli-v2/README.md

 -b | --message | Optional message
  | --confirm | Use this flag to skip the confirmation step
--f | --feeRate | The feeRate to use for the transaction -m | --maxSize | Ignore unspents larger than this amount of satoshis -s | --minSize | Ignore unspents smaller than this amount of satoshis -g | --minHeight | Ignore unspents confirmed at a lower block height than the given minHeight -c | --minConfirms | Ignores unspents that have fewer than the given confirmations -e | --enforceMinConfirmsForChange | Only use change outputs that have at least minConfirms
+-f | --feeRate | The feeRate to use for the transaction -m | --maxValue | Ignore unspents larger than this amount of satoshis -s | --minValue | Ignore unspents smaller than this amount of satoshis -g | --minHeight | Ignore unspents confirmed at a lower block height than the given minHeight -c | --minConfirms | Ignores unspents that have fewer than the given confirmations -e | --enforceMinConfirmsForChange | Only use change outputs that have at least minConfirms